How to Install Docker on RHEL 8 | Rocky Linux 8

 Docker is a daemon-based container engine which allows us to deploy applications inside containers.
-With the release of RHEL 8 and CentOS 8, docker package has been removed from their default package repositories, docker has been replaced with podman and buildah.
+With the release of RHEL 8 and Rocky Linux 8, docker package has been removed from their default package repositories, docker has been replaced with podman and buildah.

 Docker is available in two versions,